ValoCookie/osu-Requests/README.md

 osu!
 Requests is now available on the **Microsoft Store**. 🎉

-The Store version is the recommended way to install the app, since it is distributed through Microsoft's trusted Store infrastructure.
+The currently published Store version is the recommended install for most users.

-A new update, **version 1.0.2.0**, is currently going through Microsoft certification.
-It includes the latest Request History, startup/tray, queue and usability improvements described below.
+Version **1.0.2.0** is currently going through Microsoft certification and includes the latest Request History, startup/tray, queue and usability improvements.

-If you want the full latest update immediately, you can download the newest build directly from this GitHub page.
-Otherwise, the same update will appear on the Microsoft Store once Microsoft finishes certifying it.

-*The GitHub build is unsigned, so Windows SmartScreen or Smart App Control may warn about or block it.
-For the simplest installation experience, use the Microsoft Store version.*

-I don't recommend turning off Windows security features just to run the GitHub build.
+The newest build is also available directly from GitHub while the Store update is being reviewed.
 ---

 ## What it does